diefenbach/django-lfc/docs/developer/tutorials/get_content_types.rst

     BaseContent.objects.all()

-The problem with this is, that Django will deliever instances of BaseContent (via a query set) and not, as you might expect, the specific content objects.
+The problem with this is, that Django will deliver instances of BaseContent (via a query set) and not, as you might expect, the specific content objects.

 Approaches